stepanstipl/npm-register/README.md

 Authentication
 --------------

+### htpasswd

-npm-register uses an htpasswd file for authentication and stores tokens in S3.
+By default npm-register uses an htpasswd file for authentication and stores tokens in S3.
 To set this up, first create an htpasswd file, then upload it to `/htpasswd` in your S3 bucket or your local file system:

 ```
 $ aws s3 cp s3://S3BUCKET/htpasswd ./htpasswd